chelseybeck/etl_solution/README.md

   - 1 service account - key in GitHub secrets

 # Contributing
-To contribute, clone this repo and create a feature branch from main.
-Push changes to dev and open a PR from dev to main.
 ## Adding tasks to the DAG
 Add a task to the [trns_sensor_data.py](sensor_data_etl/trns_sensor_data.py) workflow.
 Example task: